He, She and It

-He, She and It (published under the title Body of Glass outside the USA) is a cyberpunk novel by Marge Piercy published in 1991.
-It won the Arthur C. Clarke Award for Best Science Fiction novel in 1993.
-The novel examines gender roles, human identity and AI, political economy, environmentalism, love, and storytelling through a suspenseful plot, set in a post-apocalyptic America, of the romance between a human woman and the cyborg created to protect her community from corporate raiders.
+He, She, and It (retitled Body of Glass in the United Kingdom) is a 1991 cyberpunk novel by American writer Marge Piercy.
+It won the Arthur C. Clarke Award for Best Science Fiction Novel in 1993.
+The novel, set in an post-apocalyptic America, follows a romance between a human woman and a cyborg created to protect her community from corporate raiders.
+The novel also interweaves a secondary narrative of the creation of a golem in 17th century Prague.
+Like Piercy's earlier novel Woman on the Edge of Time (1976), He, She, and It also examines themes such as gender roles, political economy, and environmentalism.
+In the mid-twenty-first century, Norika (formerly North America) is a toxic wasteland.
+Dominated by powerful corporations known as "multis", the region includes environmental domes, independent "free towns", and the chaotic "Glop", where most Norikans live in violent, polluted conditions ruled by gangs and warlords.

 Plot summary

-The main story of He, She and It is situated in North America in the near future of the year 2059.
-At that time, the economic and political power is held by a few multis—huge multi-national enterprises with their own social hierarchy that have produced an affluent society.
-The main part of the population, however, lives in the glop outside of the multis' enclaves within an environment that has mainly been destroyed.
-Here, life is dominated by poverty, gangs and the law of the stronger man.
+The story of He, She and It takes place in North America in the year 2059.
+The economic and political power is held by a few multis—huge multinational enterprises with their own social hierarchies, that are able to produce an affluent society.
+However, the main part of the population lives in the glop (megalopolis) outside of the multis' enclaves within an environment that has mainly been destroyed.
+There, life is dominated by poverty, gang wars, and the law of the strongest.
 An exception to this is the so-called free towns that are able to sell their technologies to the multis but remain autonomous.
-Communication is handled via a network which allows the participants to project themselves into Cyberspace.
+Communication is handled via a network that allows the participants to project themselves into Cyberspace.